Mark Satin: Positive or empathic views

+Negative or equivocal views

 Although many observers praise or are intrigued by Satin, many find him dismaying.
 Memoirist George Fetherling, for example, remembers him as a publicity hound.
 Literary critic Dennis Duffy calls him incapable of learning from his experiences.
 Green Party activist Howie Hawkins sees him as "virulently anti-left".
 The Washington Monthly portrayed him in his 50s as a former New Age "guru", and Commonweal compares reading him to listening to glass shards grate against a blackboard.

 Other observers see Satin as an emotionally wounded figure.
 For example, historian Pierre Berton calls him a "footloose wanderer" and says he hitchhiked across Canada 16 times.
 Culture critic Annie Gottlieb, who attributes Satin's wounds to his struggle against the Vietnam War, points out that even as a successful newsletter publisher in Washington, DC, he paid himself the salary of a monk.

 The major substantive criticisms of Satin's work have remained constant over time.
 His ideas are sometimes said to be superficial; they were characterized as childish in the 1960s, naive in the 1970s, poorly reasoned in the 1980s and 1990s, and overly simple in the 2000s.
 His ideas have also occasionally been seen as not politically serious, or as non-political in the sense of not being capable of challenging existing power structures.
 His work is sometimes said to be largely borrowed from others, a charge that first surfaced with regard to his draft dodger manual, and was repeated to varying degree by critics of his books on New Age politics and radical centrism.

 Satin has long been faulted for mixing views from different parts of his political odyssey.
 In the 1970s, for example, Toronto Star editor Robert Nielsen argued that Satin's leftist pacifism warps his New Age vision.
 Three decades later, public-policy analyst Gadi Dechter argued that Satin's New Age emotionalism and impracticality blunt his radical-centrist message.
 At 58, Satin suggested his message could not be understood without appreciating all the strands of his personal and political journey:

 From my New Left years I took a love of political struggle.
 From my New Age years I took a conviction that politics needs to be about more than endless struggle – that responsible human beings need to search for reconciliation and healing and mutually acceptable solutions.
 From my time in the legal profession I took an understanding (and it is no small understanding) that sincerity and passion are not enough – that to be truly effective in the world one needs to be credible and expert. ...

 Many Americans are living complicated lives now – few of us have moved through life in a straight line.
 I think many of us would benefit from trying to gather and synthesize the difficult political lessons we've learned over the course of our lives.